oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

 >**Note:** The three steps above have already been done for accessing OCI GenAI when you deployed your Autonomous Database.
 You can review the deployment steps below.
 You will need to execute these steps when connecting to non-Oracle AI providers.

-A Select AI profile encapsulates connection information for an AI provider and Vector search.
+A Select AI profile encapsulates connection information for an AI provider and vector search.
 This includes:

 1. A security credential (e.g. the resource principal for OCI GenAI or a credential that captures a secret for a 3rd party AI provider)
 2. The name of the provider
 3. The name of the LLM (optional) used to process the natural language request
 4. The name of the embedding model (optional) that will create the vectors from the source data
-5. A Vector index
+5. A vector index

 For a complete list of the Select AI profile attributes, see the [DBMS\_CLOUD\_AI\_Package] (https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) in the Using Oracle Autonomous Database Serverless documentation.